anlianguzova/BI_project_reticulata/README.md

 #### Host's ganglia transcriptomes

 We performed *de novo* assembly using 3 tools in order to receive the best results using the strengths of different assemblers.
+Before assemblying we created the single fasta file containing sequences from healthy and infected female and male crabs.

 ##### rnaSPAdes

 rnaSPAdes (SPAdes v.
-3.15.4)
+3.15.4) with default options was used.
+The script are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/RNAspades/run_rnaspades.sh).

 ##### Rna-Bloom

 Rna-Bloom (v.
-2.0.1)
+2.0.1) was installed using mamba (v.
+1.4.1).
+Specified options was `--kmer 25 --percent 0.90 --length 200`.
+The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Rna-Bloom/run_rnabloom.sh).

 ##### Trinity

 Trinity (v.
-2.14.0)
+2.14.0) was utilised.
+We also installed the tool dependecies using conda (23.1.0) virtual environment and Trinity v.
+2.13.2.
+The avaliable script is [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Trinity/new_trinity.sh).

 #### Parasite genome